wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab9/lab9.md

 19. Search for **PAS Admin Role** and click **Add**

+    !!!warning
+        Remember that the search is case sensitive!

 20. Under PAS Admin Role permissions, assign **View** permissions

 21. Click **Save**.
 This change will grant PAS Administrators permission to see the system set when they login